Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An organization is using Amazon CloudWatch Logs with agents deployed on its Linux Amazon EC2 instances.
 The agent configuration files have been checked and the application log files to be pushed are configured correctly.
 A review has identified that logging from specific instances is missing.
 Which steps should be taken to troubleshoot the issue?
 (Choose two.)

-- [x] Use an EC2 run command to confirm that the "awslogs" service is running on all instances.
+- [x] Use an EC2 run command to confirm that the `awslogs` service is running on all instances.
 - [x] Verify that the permissions used by the agent allow creation of log groups/streams and to put log events.
 - [ ] Check whether any application log entries were rejected because of invalid time stamps by reviewing /var/cwlogs/rejects.log.
-- [ ] Check that the trust relationship grants the service "cwlogs.amazonaws.com" permission to write objects to the Amazon S3 staging bucket.
+- [ ] Check that the trust relationship grants the service `cwlogs.amazonaws.com` permission to write objects to the Amazon S3 staging bucket.
 - [ ] Verify that the time zone on the application servers is in UTC.

 ### A Security Engineer must design a solution that enables the incident Response team to audit for changes to a user's IAM permissions in the case of a security incident.
 How can this be accomplished?